Animal-free agriculture

-Animal-free agriculture, also known as veganic agriculture, stockfree farming or veganic farming, consists of farming methods that do not use animals or animal products.
+Animal-free agriculture, also known as plant agriculture, plant-based agriculture, veganic agriculture, stockfree farming, plant farming or veganic farming, consists of farming methods that do not use animals or animal products.

 Animal-free growers do not keep domesticated animals and do not use animal products such as farmed animal manures or animal parts (bone meal, blood meal, fish meal) to fertilize their crops.
 Emphasis is placed on using green manures and plant-based compost instead.

 Methods

 Animal-free farming may use organic or non-organic farming methods.
 However, most detailed discussions of animal-free agriculture currently focus on animal-free organic variants.
 In the European Union, farmers have a financial incentive to use manure instead of animal-free fertilisers, since manure is subsidised.
 However, organic manure is not subsidised.

 Industrial agriculture with synthetic fertilizers is animal-free.
 In the United States, few industrial farms use manure.
 Of all U.S. cropland, only 5% was manured in 2006.